ynput/ayon-documentation/website/docs/addon_unreal_artist.md

 -   [Publisher](artist_tools_publisher) is the tool to create and publish assets from Unreal to AYON.
 -   [Manage (Inventory)](artist_tools_inventory) is the tool to manage loaded assets.
 -   *Render* starts the render for a selected `AyonPublishInstance`.
+-   *Build Sequence Hierarchy* builds the shot structure in regards to the folder hierarchy.
 -   *Experimental tools* contains tools under developement.